Tag Archive for: Home Staging for Resale

 REALTOR®, GRI, SRES®, CNE

-Serving Grand Junction, Palisade, Fruita and all of Mesa County
+Serving Grand Junction, Palisade, Fruita, and all of Mesa County

 © 2026 Paul Aspelin, REALTOR®.
 MovetoGrandJunction.com Copyright protected.
 All rights reserved.

-One Critical Misstep Sellers Make When Searching Homes for sale in Grand Junction
+One Critical Misstep Relocating Sellers Make

 If you’re searching for “Homes for Sale in Grand Junction” but also need to sell your current home, there’s one critical step many homeowners overlook—one that can make or break your move, whether you’re relocating locally, across the state, or from out of the country.
 I’m your go-to Grand Junction real estate agent referral connection, here to guide you every step of the way.
 Ask me about my Best Real Estate Agent Referral Service—designed for those who want real results, not hype!

-There are plenty of websites where you can find homes for sale in Grand Junction, including my Realty One Group Western Slope MLS listing search portal.
+There are plenty of websites where you can find local homes for sale in Grand Junction, including my Realty One Group Western Slope MLS listing search portal.
 This portal allows you to see every home currently on the market in Grand Junction, Fruita, and Palisade.
 But while browsing homes online is easy, the real question is: do you know where to start when it comes to listing your own home?

 Paul Aspelin your Grand Junction Relocation Guide.
 Standing in front of his Toyota Tacoma in the Colorado National MonumentI was recently out looking at homes for sale in Grand Junction with an out-of-state relocation client.
 We walked into an $800,000 listing, and within minutes, the client asked me why I had sighed upon stepping into the home.
 I told them I would explain once we were back in the car.